American Flag Banner Mobile

 What's Next, Hotshot?

 Now that your AR-15's freed from its rear sight and front sight, sky's the limit.
-Maybe you're eyeing some flip-up sights or thinking about going full operator with a red dot.
+Maybe you're eyeing some fiber optic flip up sights or thinking about going full operator with a red dot.
+If you're replacing the A2 with a rail height A2 front sight, that's a solid upgrade path too.
 Whatever floats your boat, just make sure it fits your shooting style.
 And for the love of all that's holy, practice with your new setup.
-Check out Brownells for more detailed guides
+If you're installing new sights, our guide on adjusting iron sights will help you get them dialed in.
+New to irons altogether?
+Start with our walkthrough on using AR-15 iron sights the right way.

 Q&A Time: Because I Know You're Wondering